New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Term Life Insurance vs. Permanent Life Insurance

 Life insurance helps you protect loved ones financially in case of your untimely passing.
-You pay premiums, and, in exchange, your insurer will pay your loved ones a death benefit payout if you pass away while your policy is in force.
+You pay premiums, and, in exchange, your insurer will pay your loved ones a death benefit if you pass away while your policy is in force.

 Two common life insurance plans are term and permanent life policies.
 Although both offer your beneficiaries a death benefit, each policy differs in several ways.
 As a result, each can suit different types of policyholders.
 This article will explain how each policy works and discuss their differences in terms of premiums, coverage length, and wealth-building capabilities.